JamesCollerton/Art-Service-Front-End/README.md

 Thymeleaf is a modern server-side Java template engine for both web and standalone environments.
 Here we use it to generate our web page.

+## Spring Contracts

+Spring Cloud Contract is an umbrella project holding solutions that help users in successfully implementing the Consumer Driven Contracts approach.
+It is shipped with Contract Definition Language (DSL) written in Groovy or YAML.
+It allows for testing of the contract itself, as well as producing a wiremock of the API itself to be used by other APIs in their testing.

+## Hysterix

+Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
+In this example project we use it to allow for a timeout of attempts to call APIs.

 # Infrastructure and Deployment

 The above covers the dependencies of the project.
 Below we cover the infrastructure.